-Your current revenue reserve is below the average for your comparison group by 2.4 percentage points.
+Your current revenue reserve is above the average for your comparison group by 4.7 percentage points.

 Keeping a modest level of revenue reserves from year to year is prudent, but if a school or trust is building up a substantial surplus there should be a clear plan for how it will be used to benefit pupils.